sisk-http/website/static/contents/spec/Sisk.Core.Routing.RequestHandlerExecutionMode.md

         </a>
     </td>
     <td>
-        Indicates that the handler must be executed after the route callback execution.
+        Indicates that the handler must be executed after the route action execution.
     <td>
 </tr>
 <tr>